Gordyene: Corduene, Carduchi, and the Kurds

 Some identify Corduene and Carduchi with the modern Kurds, considering that Carduchi was the ancient lexical equivalent of "Kurdistan".
-It has been suggested that Corduene was proto-Kurdish or as equivalent to modern-day Kurdistan.
+It has been suggested that Corduene was proto-Kurdish.

 Other modern scholars reject a Kurdish connection.
+Historian John Limbert, writing in 1968, states that "older scholarship believed that the modern Kurds were direct descendants of the Kardukhoi" but that "this view has been widely disputed since the beginning of the twentieth century."
+According to some scholars, it is more likely that the Kurds were descended from the Cyrtians, who appear in the works of Polybius, Livy, and Strabo.

 There were numerous forms of this name, partly due to the difficulty of representing kh in Latin.
 The spelling Karduchoi is itself probably borrowed from Armenian, since the termination -choi represents the Armenian language plural suffix -k'.
+The singular form of the word is "Kardu".
+Xenophon writes that he learned the name of the tribe from an Armenian.

 It is speculated that Carduchi spoke an Old Iranian language.